12

 I sat there, my fingers brushing the edge of my dupatta, my heart somewhere between the past and the too soon future.

-Twelve days to rewire the rest of my life.
+My stomach dipped.
+Twelve days... twelve days to rewire the rest of my life.

 “And for the engagement?” someone asked.